 8. FAQs About Teriyaki Chicken

 What is the difference between teriyaki and other Asian sauces?
-Teriyaki sauce is primarily characterized by its sweet and savory balance of soy sauce, sugar, and mirin, whereas other sauces like soy sauce are saltier, and hoisin sauce has a more complex sweetness and spices.
+Teriyaki is known for its sweet-savory mix of soy sauce, sugar and mirin.
+Other sauces like soy sauce alone are saltier, and hoisin is sweeter with spices.

 What can I serve with Teriyaki Chicken?
-Popular accompaniments include steamed rice, stir-fried vegetables, or a fresh salad, allowing for a balanced meal.
+Common sides include steamed rice, stir-fried veggies or salad for a balanced meal.

 How do I adjust the sweetness of the teriyaki sauce?
-You can modify the sweetness by adjusting the amount of sugar or mirin.
-Start with less, and add more to taste as you create your sauce.
+Change the sugar or mirin amounts.
+Start with less and add more till it tastes right.

 Can teriyaki chicken be made gluten-free?
-Yes, use gluten-free soy sauce or tamari for the teriyaki sauce to ensure it’s suitable for a gluten-free diet.
+Yes—use gluten-free soy sauce or tamari in your teriyaki sauce.

 9. Conclusion